FL Secretary of State LLC Search

 - NAME HS, which means Name History, means that the company changed its name at some point.
 In this case, the company name may or may not be available for use.

 - CROSS RF, also referred to as cross reference, means that the company attempted to register in the State of Florida.
 However, at the time of doing so, the company name from its home states was not available in Florida.
 Therefore, the company would have to use an alternate name in order to conduct business in the State of Florida.
 Therefore, the alternate name that was registered created a ‘Cross Rf’ status.
 In these circumstances, the name may or may not be available.

 If you find that the business name in your results has a status in which the name may or may not be available to you, then you can contact the Florida Secretary of State in order to find out if you can in fact use your desired name choice.

 If you need help conducting a Florida Secretary of State LLC search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.